Nick Swisher: New York Yankees (2009–2012)

-On November 13, 2008, Swisher and minor league pitcher Kanekoa Texeira were traded to the New York Yankees for utility man Wilson Betemit and minor league pitchers Jeffrey Marquez and Jhonny Núñez.
+On November 13, 2008, the White Sox traded Swisher and minor league pitcher Kanekoa Texeira to the New York Yankees for utility man Wilson Betemit and minor league pitchers Jeff Marquez and Jhonny Núñez.
 Swisher was acquired to be the Yankees starting first baseman.
 However, the Yankees signed Mark Teixeira later in the offseason, who took the starting role.
 At the end of spring training, manager Joe Girardi announced that Xavier Nady would be starting in right field while Swisher would be a bench player.
 Due to the perceived logjam, many teams reportedly pursued Swisher, but the Yankees opted to keep him as a reserve outfielder and first baseman.

 On April 9, 2009, in a game against the Baltimore Orioles, Swisher started for the first time as a Yankee in right field, replacing Xavier Nady, who was playing DH to give Hideki Matsui a rest.
 Swisher went 3-for-5 with a home run and tied his career high of five RBIs.
 Just five days later, Swisher became the starting right fielder after Nady went on the disabled list due to an elbow injury.

 On April 13, 2009, in a game against the Tampa Bay Rays, Swisher pitched one inning in relief, allowing one hit and one walk before retiring the next three batters in a row, including a strikeout against Gabe Kapler, in his first pitching appearance in the major leagues.
 He was the first Yankee position player to pitch since Wade Boggs in 1997, and the first Yankee to homer and pitch in the same game since Lindy McDaniel did it in Detroit on September 28, 1972.
 Swisher finished his first season as a Yankee batting .249 with 29 home runs and 82 RBI in 150 games.

 Swisher hit his first postseason home run in the 2009 World Series.
 He got his only championship title as the Yankees eventually won the World Series against the Philadelphia Phillies in six games.